Line Up

 This series tells the story of great works of art exhibited in major museums to understand better what made them famous.

-Each episode follows the journey of a painting or a sculpture, from its genesis to the moment it became prominent.
+Each episode follows the journey of a painting or sculpture from its genesis to the moment it becomes prominent.

 It unveils the creative process behind these works and their often tumultuous destinies.
 Indeed, some were stolen or looted, others vanished then reappeared, and others still were objects of scandals and despised to be finally acclaimed as masterpieces.